MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/freeform-document-processing-overview.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to use AI Builder to create models in Microsoft SharePoint Syntex.
+description: Learn how to use AI Builder to create freeform document processing models in Microsoft SharePoint Syntex.
 ---

-# Overview of extraction by text pattern and layout in Microsoft SharePoint Syntex
+# Overview of freeform document processing in Microsoft SharePoint Syntex

+Use the freeform document processing model to automatically extract information from unstructured and freeform documents such as letters and contracts.

-Microsoft SharePoint Syntex uses Microsoft Power Apps [AI Builder](/ai-builder/form-processing-model-overview) *document processing* (formerly known as form processing) to create models within SharePoint document libraries.
+SharePoint Syntex uses Microsoft Power Apps [AI Builder](/ai-builder/form-processing-model-overview) document processing (formerly known as form processing) to create freeform document processing models within SharePoint document libraries.

  ![AI Builder.](../media/content-understanding/ai-builder.png)

-You can use AI Builder document processing to create **Extract by text pattern and layout** models that use machine learning technology to identify and extract key-value pairs and table data from unstructured and free-form documents documents, such as contracts and correspondence.
+You can use AI Builder document processing to create freeform document processing models that use machine learning technology to identify and extract key-value pairs and table data from unstructured or freeform documents, such as contracts and correspondence.

 Organizations often receive documents that have no structure in large quantities from various sources, such as mail, fax, and email.
 Processing these documents and manually entering them into a database can take a considerable amount of time.
 By using AI to extract the text, key-value pairs, and tables from your documents, SharePoint Syntex automates this process.

 > [!NOTE]
 > For more ideas about how to use these models in your organization, see [Get started driving adoption](adoption-getstarted.md) and [Scenarios and use cases](adoption-scenarios.md).

-For example, you can create an **Extract by text pattern and layout** model that identifies all purchase order documents that are uploaded to the document library.
+For example, you can create a freeform document processing model that identifies all purchase order documents that are uploaded to the document library.
 From each purchase order, you can then extract and display specific data that is important to you, such as *PO Number*, *Date*, or *Total Cost*.

 ![Doc library view.](../media/content-understanding/doc-lib-done.png)